igabesz/advanced-controllers/README.md

 See the tests for examples.

+## Not documented yet

+We DO HAVE these functions but it takes much time to make documentations, so I'll do it later.
+Create an issue or check the source if interested.

+* `body` annotation checking the whole `request.body` object
+* Adding custom validators
+* `WebError` object to send back custom error messages in custom formats
+* Usage with `async` action functions

+See the [Change log](CHANGELOG.md) for breaking changes.

 ## MVC Features

 Inspired on ASP.NET MVC it is possible to create Express based controllers and actions.